Osteopathy smooth y Biodynamics

 Treatment of false sciatica focuses on relieving compression of the sciatic nerve and may include:

-• Stretching and strengthening exercisesspecific for the piriformis muscle and the pelvic region.
+• Stretching and strengthening exercises: specific for the piriformis muscle and pelvic region.

-• Physiotherapy techniquesThe following treatments are available: massage, manual therapy, and heat or cold applications to reduce inflammation and pain.
+• Physiotherapy techniques: such as massage, manual therapy and heat or cold applications to reduce inflammation and pain.

-• Changes in activityAvoid activities that aggravate symptoms and adopt postures that minimise pressure on the piriformis muscle.
+• Activity modifications: avoid activities that worsen symptoms and adopt positions that minimise pressure on the piriformis muscle.

-• ¡Do not cross your legs sitting from the second trimester onwards!
+• Don't cross your legs when sitting from the second trimester!

 It is important to distinguish between true sciatica and false sciatica, as their treatments and prognoses can vary significantly.
 An accurate assessment by a healthcare professional is crucial for a correct diagnosis and the implementation of appropriate treatment.